libplctag/libplctag/README.md

 Current Status
 ==============

 Take a look at the [test page](https://github.com/kyle-github/libplctag/wiki/PLC-Testing-Results "PLC Testing Results") for more on specific PLC models.

-The library has been in production use for several years.
-Up to now, the lack of a 1.0 designation was due to missing features.
-We are now in late beta for 1.0 and will be there as soon as the Windows code is rechecked for bit rot.
+The library has been in production use for several years and is in use by multiple organizations including some very large ones.

-We are on version 1.0.
+We are on version 1.5.
 That includes:

+* CMake build system for better cross-platform support.
 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
 * native support for multiple data types:
   * read/write 8, 16, and 32-bit signed and unsigned integers.
   * read/write single booleans.
   * read/write 32-bit IEEE format (little endian) floating point.
   * raw support for user-defined structures (you need to pull out the data piece by piece)
   * read/write arrays of the above.
+* preliminary support for Rockwell/Allen-Bradley MicroLogix 850 PLCs.
+  * Support as for ControlLogix.
+* support for Rockwell/Allen-Bradley MicroLogix 1100 and 1400 series (not CIP-based)
+  * use as per PLC5/SLC below.
+  * Bits not directly supported yet.
+  * Three address form not well supported.
 * support for Rockwell/Allen-Bradley PLC5 PLCs (E-series with Ethernet), and SLC 500 with Ethernet via CIP.
   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.